liu3zhenlab/homotools/README.md

 ## What can homotools do?

 The package is dedicated to structurally compare sequences of homologous genes from different genomes of a species.
 Briefly, the package has been developed to perform the following analyses.
+Our [Wiki](https://github.com/liu3zhenlab/homotools/wiki) provides more detailed explanation.

 1. **geneseq** can extract gene sequence, gene annotation, other featured data in GTF/GFF and BED format, transcribed sequences, protein sequences, and gene sequences with transcribed sequences highlighted.
 The positions of gene annotation and other features are adjusted to the coordinates relative to the newly extracted sequences.
 2. **homocomp** implements homologous searching and visualization of the comparison.
 With a query gene sequence, homologous sequences can be identified in a genome.
 The homologous gene could be found if a related GTF is supplied.
 The alignment between two homologous regions are plotted.